- About Us

 IDP's year-long training has been a way for me to significantly deepen my practice without withdrawing from my day-to-day life.
 The training provided me with support for my home practice, challenging exchange in my study and the experience of love within a sangha of incredible folks walking the path together." - 2011 Immersion Trainee, Meredith Arena, coordinator, IDP Seattle

 Listen to a Q&A Session on the Immersion Training at this link!

 1) To enhance participants' personal understanding and practice of Buddhist principles and meditative disciplines.
 The immersion encourages students to make a commitment to their path, deepen their connection with the Buddhist teachings, and establish meditation practice as a life-long engagement.

 2) To provide participants with the tools, knowledge, and confidence to apply contemplative and Buddhist principles to their livelihood, especially in professions such as teaching, mentoring, or the physical, psychological, and spiritual well-being of others.
 Immersion students will develop confidence and knowledge to frame the teachings in a secular manner that supports a wide range of contemporary ﬁelds.

-3) To provide an opportunity for select participants to begin the path of teaching.
-Note that completion of the year-long immersion does not guarantee authorization to call oneself a Buddhist teacher or meditation instructor nor to teach and/or facilitate for IDP.
-Qualified students will be formally selected by Ethan Nichtern at the conclusion of the program and may be invited to begin working with IDP in this capacity.
+3) To provide an opportunity for participants to begin teaching meditation.
+Note: The Interdependence Project does not empower participants to become Dharma teachers in a Buddhist lineage.
+Qualified graduates may be selected to develop their skills as a secular Buddhist teacher at IDP.
 Those considering applying for this program are encouraged to approach the training with humility and the sincere desire to deepen their path as a student, recognizing that being a great student is the very essence of becoming a good teacher.